-$$CHA = average(PLA, average(EKG, PHA))$$
+$$CHA = average(PLA, average(EKG, PHA, SIM))$$

 - CHA = Chapter score

 - EKG = EKG quiz

 - PHA = Pharmacology quiz

 - PLA = Platinum post-test

+- SIM = Simulation grade for team leader, if it exists

 Each module score (MOD) is calculated with the following formula.
 If you pass your clinical and affective evaluation, your module score is an average of all the chapter scores in that module.
 If you do not pass your clinical or your affective evaluation, your module score is zero.